csci-182/fall2022/pages/syllabus.md

 | **Check** | 6 Points | Mostly working, but some errors or issues were found |
 | **Check Plus**| 8 Points | Working exactly as it should |

 On occasion, the grader may make an error.
 You will receive your assignment grades on Canvas.
-If you have any grading questions/concerns, please send a private message on Piazza within 1 week to the graduate TA to resolve the issue.
+If you have any grading questions/concerns, please send a private message on Campuswire within 1 week to the graduate TA to resolve the issue.
 Finally, it is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
-This includes material presented and announcements made in class, via email, or on Piazza.
+This includes material presented and announcements made in class, via email, or on Campuswire.

 ## Policy on Academic Honesty
 In the past, there have been a few unfortunate instances in which students have presented work other than their own.
 For the programming assignments: You are allowed (encouraged, even!) to discuss general approaches to solving problems, but all work you submit must be your own.
 Working “together” and presenting variants of the same file is not acceptable.
 Here are some specific guidelines to make sure you don’t cross the line: